WanionTechnologies/Encryptable/docs/BEST_PRACTICES.md

      - Identify users? ❌ No (no usernames/emails)
      - Decrypt data? ❌ No (keys not stored)
      - Correlate entities? ❌ No (IDs are secret-derived)
-   - If you answer "yes" to any, you're not zero-knowledge
+   - If you answer "yes" to any, you're not request-scoped knowledge

-### 🧪 Zero-Knowledge Checklist
+### 🧪 Request-Scoped Knowledge Checklist

 Before deploying, ask yourself: